Linhe46/ddpl_sat/README.md

 ### input
 ```<cnf_file_path>``` *path of a DIMACS format CNF file*

-- the header line ```p cnf <variables> <clauses>``` is optional, actual variables and clauses must match the number of varaibles and clauses declared in the header line
+- the header line ```p cnf <variables> <clauses>``` is optional, actual variables and clauses must match the number of variables and clauses declared in the header line
 - comment line is optional, any line like ```c <string>``` is considered
 - only one input .cnf file at a time
 - any other illegeal behaviour will throw an error ( including mismatch of variables/clauses, illegal comment/header line, empty cnf input )